 Cooking and Baking

 In cooking, accuracy is key to achieving the desired results.
-Imagine you're following a recipe that calls for 2.5 US legal cups of water, but your measuring tools are in liters.
-To convert this, you would do the following calculation:
+Think about it: imagine you're following a recipe that calls for 2.
+5 US legal cups of water, but your measuring tools are in liters.

 - 5 cups * 0.24 liters/cup = 0.6 liters

-So, you would need 0.6 liters of water.
-Similarly, if a recipe specifies 1.75 metric cups of flour, you would convert it as follows:
+So, you would need 0.Consider this: 6 liters of water.
+Similarly, if a recipe specifies 1.

 - 75 cups * 0.25 liters/cup = 0.4375 liters